P3KI/ad-user-sync/README.md

 As the exported list of users is written to a file, the user must provide means to transfer this file from the exporting to the importing AD.

+Logs are written to `stderr` and the summary of an import is written to `stdout`.
+Feel free to pipe these outputs wherever you like.

 ## Exporting
 First create a config file.
 Run `user_sync.exe export --help` to see what parameters are supported.